uwx/ace/README.md

 A base 13 encoder / decoder that uses lowercase letters with no ascenders or descenders.

 ## Overview
 Project specs often call for an uncompromising use of characters that do not encroach vertically into surrounding spaces.
-The ace library facilitates this need with a lightweight base 13 encoder that can vertically compress strings of any length and integers up to 32-bits.
+The ace library facilitates this need with a lightweight base 13 encoder that can vertically compress ASCII strings of any length and integers up to 32-bits.

 ## Example (example.js)